-Opinion | Trump is leading the Republican Party down a sewer of unabashed racism
+Opinion | It’s almost as if Trump is determined to destroy the Republican Party

 Trump’s antics are self-defeating.
 He’ll put on a racist show for a shrinking audience, but he won’t wear the masks that could allow the economic reopening he desperately wants.
 He may be able to avoid reality, but the Republican governors — including Greg Abbott of Texas and Ron DeSantis of Florida — scrambling desperately to contain new outbreaks cannot.

-It’s almost as if Trump is determined to destroy the Republican Party.
+It’s almost as though Trump is determined to destroy the Republican Party.
 Let’s give him his wish.

 Read more from Eugene Robinson’s archive, follow him on Twitter or subscribe to his updates on Facebook.